ABCD-DEVCOM/ABCD2/.installation/installation_instructions.md

 # Preparation

-The preparation phase ensures that a web server and PHP are installed.
+The preparation phase ensures that a web server and PHP with the desired [prerequisites](#Prerequisites) are installed.
 This chapter adresses some attention points specifically for of ABCD.
 Multiple solutions exist to fullfill these functions ( native, XAMPP, WAMP, EasyPHP,...).
+Due to the many solutions and options of these solutions it is required to read the solution documentation carefully.
+This guide gives only minimal directives.

 Good to know:
 - Integrated solutions offer multiple functions.
 ABCD requires only the web server and PHP
 - The firewall requires attention for the ABCD ports

-### Virtual host
+### Virtual host file
 The webserver serves an ABCD installation with a virtual configuration.
 With this technique multiple, completely different installations are possible.

 The example virtual host configuration files for [Linux](vhost_ABCD_9090_Linux.conf) and [Windows](vhost_ABCD_9090_Windows.conf) contain the values for a default ABCD installation.
-- Copy the example file to the webserver configuration.
-The file name can be arbitrarily chosen.
-Example locations:
-WAMP &rarr; `wamp/alias`,
-XAMPP &rarr; `apache/conf/extra`,
-native Ubuntu &rarr; `/etc/apache2/sites-available/`
-- This is an example file.
-It MUST be examined and updated to serve your needs and match the actual webserver.
+- These files are example files.
+MUST be examined and updated to serve your needs and match the actual webserver.
-- The existence of the file must be made known to the server.
-Method depends on the installed webserver solution (edit `httpd.conf` or command `sudo a2ensite` /...)

-The virtual host file determines the protocol, port and server name for the ABCD installation.
+- The virtual host file determines the protocol, port and server name for the ABCD installation.
   - The port number is picked up by the ABCD installation
   - The protocol (**http**/**https**) is picked up by the ABCD installation
   - The **https** protocol is recommended.
 Take care of a certificate.
 To enable https: uncomment the lines with parameter names **SSL\***

-The virtual host file determines the locations for the ABCD components.
+- The virtual host file determines the locations for the ABCD components.
 The defaults are different for Linux and Windows.
 The webserver adresses these folders with parameters:
   - **DocumentRoot** : folder with ABCD PHP-scripts
   - **ScriptAlias cgi-bin** : folder with executable files (e.g. CISIS, jar's,...)
   - **Alias docs** : folder with database folders

-The vertual host file may specify a specific location for the logs of this virtual host.
+- The example virtual host file specifies a specific location for the logs of this virtual host.
 Must be an existing folder !
 Create it if it does not exist.

-The virtual host file may contain PHP flags
+- The example virtual host file contains common PHP flags

+### Virtual host file installation

+- Copy the example file to the webserver configuration.
+The file name can be arbitrarily chosen.
+Example locations:
+  - WAMP &rarr; `wamp/alias`,
+  - XAMPP &rarr; `apache/conf/extra`,
+  - native Ubuntu &rarr; `/etc/apache2/sites-available/`
+- The existence of the file must be made known to the server.
+Method depends on the installed webserver solution
+  - XAMPP &rarr; edit `httpd.conf` &rarr; `include conf/extra/vhost_ABCD_9090_Windows.conf`
+  - native Ubuntu &rarr; `sudo a2ensite vhost_ABCD_9090_Linux.conf`
+- Check configuration
+  - XAMPP &rarr; Start service and check log files
+  - native Ubuntu &rarr; `sudo apachectl -S` /  `sudo apachectl -t -D DUMP_MODULES` / `sudo systemctl start  apache2`

 <hr>